aarmono/crypto_transceiver_instructions/README.md

 ## First Time Boot ##

-There still likely will need to be some configuration which needs to be performed on the device the first time it is powered on, such as adjusting microphone and speaker volume settings on both audio devices.
-To do this, ensure a programmed SD card with key is installed in the Raspberry Pi, both audio devices are plugged into their own USB ports, and that a monitor is connected to the Raspberry Pi through the HDMI connector.
-A keyboard will also need to be connected, but it is recommended that this be done after the system boots up, as the keyboard may affect the order in which USB devices are initialized during start-up.
+There still will need to be some configuration which needs to be performed on the device the first time it is powered on.
+To do this, ensure a programmed SD card with key is installed in the Raspberry Pi, both audio devices are plugged into their own USB ports, a monitor is connected to the Raspberry Pi through the HDMI connector, and a keyboard is connected to a USB port.

 Power on the device.
-After a few seconds, the boot process should complete; and you should hear what sounds like noise coming out of one of the audio devices.
+After a few seconds, the boot process should complete; and you should see a configuration interface displayed on your screen.
-This is the side that will be connected to your radio or phone.
-The other device will be connected to your headset.

-A prompt should appear on the screen telling you to select one of the audio devices or "save".
-To perform this part of the setup process it is important to have some way of checking voice levels.
-One way to do this is to connect the radio output to the radio input using a male-male cable.
-This will verify that the levels on the radio side are adequate to decode the signal as well as provide you with voice feedback you can use to adjust the headset levels.
+You will first need to assign each USB audio device as either the Headset device or the Radio device.
+To do this:

+1. Highlight "Assign Audio Devices" and press Enter
+1. While facing the USB ports of the Pi, use the arrow keys to select which port the audio device you wish to use for the Headset is connected to.
+1. Confirm your choice by pressing Spacebar.
+The selection should now have a star next to it.
+Then press Enter
+1. Use the arow keys to select which port the audio device you wish to use for the Radio is connected to.
+1. Confirm your choice by pressing Spacebar.
+The selection should now have a star next to it.
+Then press Enter.

+Next you will need to adjust the audio settings for the Headset and Radio devices.
+To do this:

+1. Highlight Configure Headset Volume and press Enter.
+A configuration screen will appear.
+1. The following are the configuration settings I use.
+Navigate between settings by pressing the Left and Right arrow keys.
+The "Mic" setting that is set to 0 appears to be some sort of sidetone, so I always turn it off.
+Auto Gain Control can be toggled by highlighting it with the arrow keys and pressing "m".
+   Additional help is available by pressing F1
+1. When the settings are set as desired, press Escape to exit
+1. Highlight Configure Radio Volume and press Enter.
+A configuration screen will appear.
+1. The following are the configuration settings I use.
+Navigate between settings by pressing the Left and Right arrow keys.
+As above, I turn off the sidetone.
+   It is also important on the Radio device that Auto Gain Control be turned Off.
+   If the settings are too high the signal can become clipped/distorted.
+1. When the settings are set as desired, press Escape to exit

+If you have not already done so, create an encryption key by selecting "Generate Encryption Key and press Enter".
+You can also adjust other settings as desired.
+When you have finished, select "Save Current Settings to SD Card".
+If this is successful, you should see a messsage to that effect.

 Once you do this, select each device.
 A user interface will be displayed on the screen that will allow you to adjust levels of each audio device.
 Initially the